 So, let us first understand the difference between a good financial habit and a bad financial habit.

-After understanding what good financial habits are, it’s time to understand how to inculcate it.
+After understanding what the good financial habits are, it’s time to understand how to inculcate it.

 Below are the 6 simple ways to inculcate good financial habits in your child (for different age groups),